cirosantilli/python-cheat/fileinput/README.md

-fileinput emulates the typical gnu interface:
+`fileinput` implements the typical POSIX / GNU interface:

 1) read from files with filenames in stdin[1:], one by one
 2) if none is given, read from stdin.

-to run the tests on main, do:
+Run the tests:

     ./test_main.py

-to see what `main.py` does, try it out:
+Understand what `main.py` does:

     ./main.py a b
     ./main.py b a